chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-1/readme.md

 5. Thinking about the user journey
 6. Sound design prototype
 7. Taking prototype 1 (green pastel box) pictures and upload on Github/slack
-8. Adding new list of references ( emotional robots references )

 ---